THE PAW PROJECT TEAM

 Dr. Lavizzo joined Dr. Conrad in her efforts to end declawing when he allowed himself to see the harsh reality of the cruelty he himself had committed for many year by declawing cats.
 The cutting realization awakened in him the courage to speak out against cruelty of all kinds wherever it occurs, and specifically declawing.
 His efforts now are particularly focused on establishing Colorado as the first state in the US to ban declawing."

-In 2011, Aubrey was honored by the Colorado Veterinary Medical Association as the Colorado Veterinarian of the Year.
+In 2011, Dr. Lavizzo was honored by the Colorado Veterinary Medical Association as the Colorado Veterinarian of the Year.